ChrisCummins/msc-thesis/docs/SkelCL.md

 }
 ```

+The user functions and the SkelCL functions are matched together by
+creating an AST of the concatenated kernel, and manipulating the
+user/SkelCL function names, typedefs, and arguments appropriately so
+that they match.
+This AST manipulation is performed by the `stooling`
+library, which exposes a limited API for performing the necessary
+transforms, and encapsulates the LLVM/clang APIs.

 A definition for the `()` operator is also provided in each Defs
 header, which performs the "useful" work of processing the supplied
 args, preparing the input and returning the output.